I tested the 004 parka from Bastong (the South Korean Barbour)

 Two other things strike me: the cuts are classic but fitted, the materials are natural.

-So, Bastong's vocation is to offer modern clothing for everyday life, basic but not boring .
+So, Bastong's vocation is to offer modern clothes for everyday life, basic but not boring .

-That's what Bastong is, still not as cool as the combat sport I was talking about, but it's not bad.
+That's Bastong, still not as cool as the combat sport I was talking about, but it's still pretty good.
 Now let's move on to this parka.

 tartan parka hanging on the wall

 It costs 597,000 won or 447 euros .
-I specify that it was given to me for the purpose of carrying out this test.
+I should point out that it was given to me for the purpose of carrying out this test.

 Here is the autopsy of the piece: